On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Two-variable filtrations on profinite groups

 Hence, to obtain the desired equality, it suffices to show the congruence for every $n \in \mathbb{Z}_{p}$.
 By continuity, it suffices to prove the congruence for every $n \in \mathbb{Z}_{\geq 1}$, which we prove by induction on $n$.
-We can compute the term $f(x^{n})x^{-n}$ as follows: Here, the induction hypothesis is used to deduce the second congruence, and we use to establish the last congruence. \end{proof}
+We compute $f(x^{n})x^{-n}$ as follows: Here, the induction hypothesis is used to deduce the second congruence, and we use to establish the last congruence.
+This concludes the proof. \end{proof}

 \begin{remark} Proposition \ref{prp:act_gamma_3} is an analogue of the fact that the map $\tilde{\iota}_{m}$ in \cite[(1.11.2)]{NT} is compatible with the action of the product $\mathrm{GSp}(2g,n) \coloneqq \mathrm{GSp}(2g) \times \mathfrak{S}_{n}$ of the symplectic similitude group over $\mathbb{Z}_{p}$ and the $n$-th symmetric group, which is proved in \cite[Theorem (1.11.4)]{NT}. \end{remark}